shlinkio/shlink/README.md

-  tag:rename                  Renames one existing tag. visit visit:process               Processes visits where location is not set yet
+  tag:rename                  Renames one existing tag. visit visit:process               Processes visits where location is not set yet visit:update-db             Updates the GeoLite2 database file used to geolocate IP addresses
 ```

 > This product includes GeoLite2 data created by MaxMind, available from [https://www.maxmind.com](https://www.maxmind.com)